for measuring the macrotexture of pavements and cores

 For many years the outflow meter (Moore) in combination with the SRT pendulum test or the sand-patch method have been used to determine the macrotexture of pavement surfaces.

-Both methods employ consumed materials (water or sand).
-At the same time, the measured data obtained by these methods are prone to operator errors on account of the manual testing procedure.
+Both methods require consumables (water or sand).
+At the same time, the measured data obtained by these methods are prone to operator errors due to the manual testing procedure.

 Additionally the measurement results can be transferred to an USB stick.
-The specially developed evaluation software provides a presentation of the measurement results in test protocols at the work station.
-The calibration plate, integrated in the transportation case, allows the performance of calibration measurements at any time and thus enhances the measurement safety.
+The specially developed evaluation software provides a presentation of the measurement results in test protocols at the workstation.

 |Circumference of the Measurement circle||400 mm|